ConsenSysMesh/Fae/docs/Specification.md

 optional values, which are taken to mean that the value is void if the conditions of the function's specification are violated.

-  - **create:** takes a function as argument and returns an the ID of a new entry with this function as its contract.
-By default this entry has an empty label; see `label` for how to change this.
+  - **create:** takes a contract function, an accumulating function, and an initial accumulated value as argument and returns an the ID of a new entry as per [Storage](#storage).
+By default this entry has an empty label;
+    see `label` for how to change this.

   - **evaluate:** when called with an entry ID for an existing entry in the current facet, and an appropriate argument, evaluates the entry on that argument and returns the result.

   - **spend:** when called with one argument inside entry evaluation (but *not* top-level code), if the current facet is the same as the entry facet, immediately returns the argument and deletes the entry.
 Throws an exception if the facets do not agree or in top-level code.

   - **escrow:** when called an access specifier and the pair of a "private" value and a function from its type to some other "public" one, creates a new